epycnocode/building-multilingual-websites-in-webflow/README.md

   - **Dynamic Text Fields:** Add language-specific text fields to CMS items for flexible content variations.
   - **Custom Code Injection:** Implement advanced multilingual functionalities using custom JavaScript or Webflow Interactions.

-**Remember:** Building a multilingual website is an ongoing process.
-Prioritize your target languages, choose the right strategy, and continuously refine your content and SEO for each language version.

-With a little planning and code magic, your Webflow website can reach new audiences and truly speak to the world!

-**Bonus Tip:** Consider using serverless functions like Netlify Functions to handle dynamic content translation or API integrations for localized data, keeping your Webflow site lean and efficient.

 # Need Help?
 Need a High Converting [SaaS Landing Page](https://epyc.in/)?